My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Alaska’s first city, Ketchikan, is surprisingly colorful.
 The buildings and waterfront are a mosaic of color: greens, reds, purples, and yellows are punctuated with totem poles (including the one in the U.S. passport!) and fishing industry memorabilia.
 Like most ports in the Last Frontier, Ketchikan has character – as do the Ketchikan shore excursions you can book during your Alaska cruise.

 Based on my experience, I’ve scoured the list of cruise excursions offered by the big cruise companies, and put together my own list of the best Alaska cruise excursions in Ketchikan.
 I also keep in mind some of the other tips on choosing Alaska cruise excursions.
-For each excursion, I list which cruise companies offer that one – so you can see whether your cruise is on the list.

 In this post, I promote travel to a destination that is the Lingít Aaní (traditional lands) of the Tlingit peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 This post was originally published in April 2020, and was updated most recently in December 2023.